naveed-ahmad-biz/SitecoreDiscover.PostmanCollection/README.md

 A Postman API client collection for API calls related to Sitecore Discover.
 For more information, read the blog at

 ## How to use this postman collection
-- Import the two scripts into Postman API client
+- Import the two scripts into Postman API client.
-- Copy customer key and API keys from Sitecore Discover's CEC portal
+- Copy customer key and API keys from Sitecore Discover's CEC portal.
-- Generate token using one of the authentication API POST request
+- Generate token using one of the authentication API POST request.
-- Copy the access_token in the corresponding variable
+  - Copy the access_token generated in the previous call in the corresponding variable of the envrionment file.
-- Make subsequent requests
+- Make subsequent requests from collection.

 ## Environment File
 The following are the variables in the environment file: